-Transunion is one of three major credit bureaus in the USA.
-Transunion reports look at your:
+Transunion is one of three major credit bureaus based in the USA.
+Transunion reports monitor your:

 - loan history, and more.